Acquiring assistive technology

 This online equipment exchange, operated similarly to craigslist, provides a way for people in the community to sell, donate or search for durable medical equipment and assistive technology.
 This is a free service and exchanges are the sole responsibility of the parties involved

 This is a consumer-to-consumer equipment exchange program coordinated by Oregon’s Statewide Assistive Technology Program (OSATP).
 This program is designed to match up those individuals who are looking for equipment with those who have it for sale or donation.
 Many agencies and individuals receive a monthly listing through our Tech It Easy Newsletter.
-The current listings are available on this website under the MarketPlace heading.
-Persons interested in listing equipment may complete an online posting by visiting the MarketPlace.
+The current listings are available in our Marketplace.
+Persons interested in listing equipment may complete an online post by visiting our online marketplace exchange.

 Device Loan Library

 The Oregon Statewide Assistive Technology Program maintains a statewide device loan program where individuals, schools or agencies can borrow equipment for a short term.
 The program is designed to help a person try out equipment before buying, or for a device to serve as a replacement while their own equipment is in for repairs.
 Types of equipment available for loan include augmentative communication devices, many types of switches and mounts, environmental controls, hearing devices, home modifications, telecommunications, vision devices, and others.
-Explore our Library online, or contact our office by phone at (800) 677-7512 or email for more information.
+Learn about our lending library or explore the many options available in our Device Loan Library.
+For more information, call 800-677-7512 or email.

 iCanConnect – Oregon